l3p-cv/lost/docs/sphinx/source/getting_started.rst

 ----------------------
 In the current version there is no GUI available in order to load images into LOST.
-So we will use the good old command line to do that.
+So we will use the command line or a file explorer to do that.
 An image dataset in LOST is just a folder with images.
 LOST will recognize all folders that are located at *path_to_lost/data/data/media* in your filesystem as a dataset.